 Quick links to Silicone Lubricants Information

-Silicone, which is a synthetic compound usually made up of hydrogen, oxygen and carbon, makes an excellent lubricant.
+Silicone makes an excellent lubricant.
+It is a synthetic compound usually made up of hydrogen, oxygen, and carbon.
 It is able to remain at a liquid state at room temperature as a result of its low methyl-to-methyl intermolecular interactions.
-Since silicone is non-reactive to most substances, silicone lubricants can be used in a wide range of applications including sliding mechanisms, gaskets, door hinges, interconnecting ground glass joints, faucets and seals, dental equipment and o-rings.
-As a result of their wide-ranging applications, silicone lubricants are often used in industries such as industrial, aerospace, automotive, commercial, electronics, medical, chemical processing and military.
+Since silicone is non-reactive to most substances, silicone lubricants can be used in a wide range of applications, including sliding mechanisms, gaskets, door hinges, interconnecting ground glass joints, faucets and seals, dental equipment, and o-rings.
 In addition to reducing friction between two moving materials, silicone lubricants can also be used for energy transfer applications.
-The ability of this lubricant to be either dry or liquid ways heavily in its favor, since it expands the amount of applications it can be used for.
+Silicone grease is commonly used on moving parts, such as rolling-element bearings, and it is highly popular in the automotive industry.
+The ability of this lubricant to be either dry or liquid weighs heavily in its favor, since it expands the amount of applications it can be used for.

 Silicone lubricants are often used in industries such as: